intisarmohamed/Project-Portfolio/README.md

 ## Overview

-Portfolio showcasing my projects and skills gained.
+A professional portfolio showcasing my projects and skills gained.Here you can find my CV and links to my linkedin and github.

 ## What I have done